 - Grate the coconut husks into small pieces using a cheese grater.

-- If you use a blender or food processor, you can cut the husks into smaller pieces before adding them to the machine.
+- Using a blender or food processor, you can cut the husks into smaller pieces before adding them to the machine.
 Blend or process the husks until broken down into a fibrous pulp.

 - Strain the pulp through a strainer to remove any large pieces.
 The finished product should be a light, fluffy material that resembles peat moss.
-Store the coco peat in a bucket or container until you are ready to use it.
+Store the coco peat in a bucket or container until you can use it.

 - Making the coco peat without machine blending will make it more difficult to remove the husks from the finished product.
 However, this method will produce higher-quality coco peat that is less likely to compact.